Get The Right Facebook Ad Image Size Always

 So very much depending on your business and your target audience you should decide between using the Facebook Ads Manager or “Boosting” a blog post.
 I’ve prepared a zip file with two Photoshop templates, a 1200×628 px template and a 487×730 px template which you can use as a guide to create perfect Facebook Ad images, get it here.
 Not a Photoshop fan?
 Go to Placeit instead to create Facebook Ad Images.

 Facebook Ad Images are great assets to use to boost content and showcase new apps.
 Placeit makes it easy to create these images that you need to improve the clickthrough rate of your Facebook Advertising efforts.
-Visit Placeit and generate great imagery to promote your digital business!
+Visit Placeit and generate great imagery to promote your digital business with mockups!